seem8/astech/README.md

 It's intended to run on a Linux machine on any virtual, or psychical server.

 It depends on Oracle Java JRE and Python 3.6.x.
+It still can run on 3.5 and 3.4, but I don't test that very often.

 ![Alt text](https://lukaszposadowski.pl/wp-content/uploads/server_status.jpg "Optional title")